The neckbeard has been a popular facial hair style for a very significant amount of time, experiencing a resurgence in popularity in the early 2000s.

 There are memes depicting celebrities, cats and nerds, sporting the neckbeard and proclaiming how they know they look sexy, they have it all and you wish you could be like them.

 How to Grow Your Neck Beard

-While that may be true in part, to get the manliest of neck beards, you need to follow a few simple steps to get optimal results growing this fun beard style.
+While that may be true in part, to get the manliest of neck facial hair, you need to follow a few simple steps to get optimal results growing this fun beard style.

 Properly Trimming Your Neck Beard

-Now when you get a close look at a guy sporting his neck beard, your first impression might be that this is definitely the lazy-mans dream facial hair style because it looks like zero maintenance is required.
+Now when you get a close look at a guy sporting his neck beard, your first impression might be that this is definitely the lazy man’s dream facial hair style because it looks like zero maintenance is required.